kevinkirkup/docker-swarm-tutorial/README.md

  * `--swarm-master` This is the master for the swarm cluster
  * `--swarm-discovery` This is sets the discover service to use for the swarm

 There are a couple of options that specify how the docker daemon needs to be configured.
 The use the `--engine-opt` command line option.

  * `cluster-store` - URL of the distributed storage backend
  * `cluster-advertise` - Address of the daemon instance on the cluster

-For more information on the available options, check the documentation for the [docker daemon](https://github.com/docker/docker/blob/master/docs/reference/commandline/daemon.md) on github.
+For more information on the available options, check the documentation for the [Docker Daemon] on github.

 In addition to the normal arguments we pass to `docker-machine create` we will add the `--swarm` to tell it we want the machine to be part of a swarm cluster and `--swarm-master` to indicate this is the master for the cluster.

 ```sh
 $ docker-machine create \